openamundsen/openamundsen/README.md

 * and time series of the meteorological variables air temperature, precipitation, relative humidity, global radiation and wind speed in NetCDF or CSV format.

-Additionally, a region of interest (ROI) file can be supplied defining a subset of the DEM area in which the model should be applied.
+Optionally, a region of interest (ROI) file can be additionally supplied defining a subset of the DEM area in which the model should be applied.
+All model calculations are then only performed for the pixels which are marked as 1 in the ROI file.

 #### Spatial input data